mich-pest/ros2_navigation_stvl/README.md

 More information can be found in [Navigation2](https://navigation.ros.org/).

 ### Spatio-Temporal Voxel Layer (STVL)
-This package, in replacement for the standard voxel grid representation of the environment, is a Navigation2 plugin that efficiently mantains temporal 3D sparse volumetric voxel grid with decay, through sensor models.
+This package, in replacement for the standard voxel grid representation of the environment, is a Navigation2 plugin that efficiently maintains temporal 3D sparse volumetric voxel grid with decay, through sensor models.

 #### Spatio-
 The Spatio in this package is the representation of the environment in a configurable voxel size and general appearance in RViz.
-In addition, it is possible to configure the minimum and maximum height values to perceive obstacles and the range within which the objects are voxalized.
+In addition, it is possible to configure the minimum and maximum height values to perceive obstacles and the range within which the objects are voxelized.
 One of the key features of the spatio is that there are no constraints for a maximum number of voxels.

 #### -Temporal